Are you planning a family beach day or headed on a beach vacation? Make it a stress-free and a fun day out with these 20 Easy Beach Hacks for kids.

 Travel Hacks to Keep Kids Busy on Family Vacation

-I find keeping kids busy on family vacation is the difference between us all going crazy and having a great trip.
-I have found some fun and cheap travel activities and gadgets from the Dollar Store your kids will love.
+Keeping kids busy on a family vacation is the difference between us all going crazy and having a great trip.

 Don’t forget to Pin this for Later

 - Epic National Parks to Visit Before Your Kids Turn 18

 - Shenandoah Valley Virginia – Best Things to Do with Kids

 - Luray Cavern Virginia – An Amazing Cave You Have to See